Sinchana-N25/java-cp-solutions/README.md

 - from popular coding platforms such as LeetCode and others.
 -
 - Designed to showcase problem-solving skills, algorithmic thinking, and proficiency in Java,
-- this repository serves as a testament to tackling diverse challenges in the realm of programming.
+- This repository serves as a testament to tackling diverse challenges in the realm of programming.
-  \*/
+  \*